phpuech/OT_Analysis/README.md

 ## Output file format

 The output data is contained in a `csv` file with 48 columns and 1 line per analyzed curve.
 Bellow is the rapid description of each column.
+Note that this description will soon be made more clear for a non-familiar user.

 ### Important data from the analysis for post-processing